-The study period, which spans from the 6th of January 2020 to the 31st of May, 2020, includes the clock change to British Summer Time (BST), started on 1:00 AM on March 29.
-The timestamp in the original data are all in Greenwich Mean Time (GMT).
-We converted the timestamp to match BST from 1:00 AM (in GMT) forward.
-This resulted in one hour gap without any record at 1:00 AM of the adjusted timestamp.
-We filled the gap with a mean of the record before and after.
-The procedure is summarised in Table \ref{tab: time adjustment}.
+The study period, which spans from January 6 to May 31, 2020, includes the transition to British Summer Time (BST) beginning at 1:00 AM on March 29.
+The timestamps in the original data were all recorded in Greenwich Mean Time (GMT).
+We converted the timestamps to match BST from 1:00 AM (GMT) onwards, resulting in a one-hour gap at 1:00 AM in the adjusted time series.
+The gap was filled using the mean of the records immediately before and after.